“Most prestigious BB gun match in the world” back in northwest Arkansas

 ROGERS, Ark.
-(KNWA) — One of the biggest BB gun competitions in the country is back in northwest Arkansas.
+(KFTA) — One of the biggest BB gun competitions in the country is back in northwest Arkansas.

 The Daisy National BB Gun Championship is now in its 54th year.